Generation Z in the United States: Consumer behavior

 Young people are nostalgically preserving vinyl records, among other items of the past.

 Nostalgia is a major theme of the behavior of consumers from Generation Z. For example, 2000s vintage electronics and fashion are back in vogue by the early 2020s.
 Youths who came of age during the 2010s and 2020s feel nostalgic about "simpler" eras of history they have never experienced due to the uncertainties and stress of modern life, with student loan debts and the threat of terrorism being the top concerns.
 Despite having the reputation for "killing" many things valued by older generations, Millennials and Generation Z are nostalgically preserving Polaroid cameras, vinyl records, needlepoint, and home gardening, to name just some.
 In fact, while "dumb phones" (or feature phones rather than smartphones) are on the decline around the world, in the U.S., their sales are growing among Generation Z. According to a 2019 YouGov poll, 31% of the U.S. population is willing to pay for music on vinyl, including 26% of Generation Z. As a matter of fact, Millennials and Generation Z have given life to nostalgia as an industry in the late 2010s and early 2020s, a trend that coincides with the resurgence of some cultural phenomena of the late 1990s and early 2000s (Y2K), such the television series Friends (1994–2004), something that is well-received among young people despite its age.
 Nostalgia has also contributed to the anticipation and subsequent commercial success of the summer film Barbie (2023) based on a well-known doll of the same name, even though it was intended for adults rather than children.

+Millennials and Generation Z on average begin using cosmetics in their mid-teens, or a few years earlier than the Baby Boomers and Generation X.

 Food and drinks

 Chick-fil-A is the most popular fast-food enterprise among American youths.

+According to a 2025 report from the Bank of America, Generation Z consumes less alcohol and prefer different diets than previous cohorts.
 Generation Z is more likely than young people in the past to try out new cuisines.
 There is also a growing interest in vegetarian foods.
 For breakfast, the top food choices among Generation Z are eggs, fruits, toast, pancakes, and cold cereals.
 As for drinks, they like milk, coffee, fruit juice, tea, and tap water.
 However, coffee consumption among Generation Z is lower than older cohorts.
 Milk consumption has declined among young people and the growing rate of lactose intolerance among the ethnically diverse Generation Z is part of the reason why.
 Generation Z mostly prefers to eat breakfast at home.
-Chick-fil-A, which remains one of the most popular fast-food restaurant chains in the United States among teenagers, despite the fact that it reportedly holds "conservative" values.
+Chick-fil-A, which remains one of the most popular fast-food restaurant chains in the United States among teenagers, despite the owners reportedly holding "conservative" values.
+Other popular restaurant chains among Generation Z include Starbucks, Chipotle, McDonald's, and Olive Garden.